Did You Know This? Unique and Unknown Facts About Iceland

 In contrast, trolls are giant cave-dwelling beings with a vicious temper and an appetite for human flesh.
 As most of them can’t tolerate exposure to the sun (they get turned to stone), there’s little chance of running into them during daylight hours but they are the perfect excuse for getting children to go to bed!

 The most famous trolls in Iceland are the Jolasveinar, Iceland’s own brand of Santa Claus.
 The thirteen Christmas Lads are the sons of the troll-wife Gryla and her husband Leppaludi.
 There’s no end to their mischief as each in turn comes down from the mountains on the thirteen days before Christmas for a spree of door-slamming, spoon-licking, sausage-stealing and peeping through windows.
 Children leave a sock on the window-ledge – the well-behaved hoping for a gift.

 In the old days a lump of coal would suffice, but today they’re a bit more demanding!
 Most will toe the line, just to avoid the troll family pet, the Christmas Cat, a creature infinitely more terrifying than its owners.

-If you’re a pragmatist you’ll probably like this version better: Trolls, like elves, were most likely conjured up to explain in a more acceptable way the harsh reality of living in Iceland – that people used to simply disappear without trace, an unavoidable hazard of an existence at the edge of the habitable world.
+Another known version is: Trolls, like elves, were most likely conjured up to explain in a more acceptable way the harsh reality of living in Iceland – that people used to simply disappear without trace, an unavoidable hazard of an existence at the edge of the habitable world.
 Instilling fear into people who had little defence against natural disasters and inclement weather was a way of controlling their behaviour and ultimately helping them survive.